vyos/vyos-documentation/docs/appendix/examples/ha.rst

 NAT and conntrack-sync
 ======================

 Masquerade Traffic originating from 10.200.201.0/24 that is heading out the public interface.

-Note we explicitly exclude the primary upstream network so that BGP or OSPF traffic doesn't accidentally get NAT'ed.
+.. note:: We explicitly exclude the primary upstream network so that BGP or OSPF traffic doesn't accidentally get NAT'ed.

 .. code-block:: none